pickeringtech/kubernetes-opa-example/scripts/minio/README.md

 ## 🎭 Demo Tips

-- Use `demo-exemptions.sh` for the main presentation
+- Use the main `./scripts/demo.sh` for presentations
-- Show file contents with `read-exemption.sh` to demonstrate structure
+- Show file contents with `read-exemptions.sh` to demonstrate structure
 - Highlight the professional format and audit trails
 - Emphasize centralized control vs. self-exemption
 - Discuss real-world scenarios and governance benefits